Metadrop/behat-contexts/README.md

 It allows to check that sites are GDPR-compliant with regard to cookies.
 This feature is compatible with any cookie banner integration, including OneTrust, Cookies and EU Cookie Compliance.

-It can check that there are no cookies before they are accepted. saved in the browser.
+It can check that there are no cookies saved in the browser before they are accepted.
 It can also check the expected cookies appear when cookies are accepted.

 The content has a default list of domains of typical third party services that may add cookies to the browser, but this list is not exhaustive.
 Check your site and add any additional domains you may need to the *cookies_third_party_domains_included* parameter.

 There are two main ways to use this context: using one of the cookie managers supported (OneTrust and EU Cookie Compliance Drupal module), or configuring all the parameters manually.

-For supported provider, just set the **cookie_manager_type** parameter to the desired value:
+For a supported provider, just set the **cookie_manager_type** parameter to the desired value:
   - onetrust
   - eu_cookie_compliance